Madaniya Member Organisations

 Rising for Freedom Magazine

-Rise for Freedom Magazine, also known as Freedomraise, is a semi-monthly publication distributed in Syria and refugee camps.
-It aims to be a bold Syrian initiative, offering a platform for the younger generation to express themselves and challenge traditional thoughts.
-The magazine's mission is to support the fight for Syria’s freedom, serving as a forum for communication, a record of experiences, and a witness to the ongoing struggle for freedom.
+Rise for Freedom Magazine, or Freedomraise, is a semi-monthly publication in Syria and refugee camps.
+It serves as a platform for youth to express themselves and challenge traditions, while supporting Syria’s fight for freedom and documenting experiences in the ongoing struggle.

 -